VaibhavPaw/Simple-Calculator/README.md

 I developed a Simple Calculator app using java.

 # Steps:
-1. Download my zip & Extract it.
+1. Download zip file & Extract it.
 2. Open the extracted file in Android Studio and then run it.

 # Input :